Configuration Reference

 {}

 Processor information for this partition stored in a processor info object.
-If not set, ReFrame will try to auto-detect this information (see Auto-detecting processor information for more information).
+If not set, ReFrame will try to determine this information as follows:

 Changed in version 3.7.0: ReFrame is now able to detect the processor information automatically.